puls369ar/puls369ar/diary.md

 # 12.11.2024
 * [18:52] - I don't know why my diary entries are being deleted.
 Lemme write updates since the last one then.
 L3USD stablecoin was created and test deployed to lif3Testnet, everything works fine.
 However, some clarifications are needed from the client side to make it work                        accordingly.
 Now I have a task to make `Fountain` system lif3Testnet deployable where I see no problem as there is already `Uniswap`                deployed.
 The problem though is I can't understand where the staked tokens are farmed.
 There is no logic by which *Treasury* contract               should be supplied by farmed tokens.
 Also, the `Treasury` contract is for two tokens, not one as it is in Masonry.

+# 13.11.2024
+* [11:50] - Suggested single token problem solution for *Treasury Contract* and was instructed to wait until deployment will be allowed
+            Now I am excited to learn multi-sig technology and implement Gnosis SAFE multi-sig wallet performance in our local lif3Testnet